Fentanyl

 To be granted amnesty, you have to stay with the person, be cooperative with the professionals and emergency responders involved, and provide accurate information.
 There may be follow-up required through WVU’s Student Assistance Program at the Carruth Center.
 WVU’s medical amnesty policy also reflects West Virginia’s Good Samaritan law.

 If you are (or someone you know is) a person who uses drugs, consider testing your drugs using fentanyl testing strips.
-WELLWVU is currently providing fentanyl test strips to students free of charge.
-For more details, follow this link: https://well.wvu.edu/resources/drugs-alcohol/fentanyl-test-strips
+WELLWVU is currently able to provide WVU students with fentanyl test strips - no questions asked, no identifying information required, and no interaction with anyone during pick-up.

 Fentanyl test strips can also be purchased through the following organizations: